 Before you start an LLC, you should be aware of the steps that go into forming a company.
 Missing one of these steps could create more work for you down the line.

-The process may vary by your state, but in general, forming an LLC requires that you do the following:
+The process may be slightly different in your state, but in general, forming an LLC requires that you do the following:

 States have different requirements when it comes to Articles of Organization.
 Some states, like Delaware, have a simple form with a handful of questions.
 Other states, like Louisiana, have a convoluted form with many questions.
 Most states fall somewhere in between.